 If you are still reading, then you have probably decided that to sell online courses is worth it for your business, but you may still be wondering “Are online courses profitable?”

 My view is that unless you see a clear path to profit, you shouldn’t try to create and sell online courses.
-(You may consider giving a free course away as part of your content marketing strategy and a way to generate high quality leads for other parts of your business.)
+(But you may still consider giving a free course away as part of your content marketing strategy and a way to generate high quality leads for other parts of your business.)

 So, the question isn’t really whether online courses are profitable, but rather how profitable are online courses.
 And profitability is based on four factors – all of which you can control to a certain degree:

 This really comes down to your brand as an expert and the level of confidence you are able to build with prospective customers.
 The more it seems clear that you’ve got the goods, the easier it will be to attract people to you and the more you will be able to charge.

 In my experience, most course sellers don’t put enough effort into influencing perceived value by building their personal brand.
 As a result, they damage their ability to attract an audience and charge premium prices.